palbuquerque140/Fraudulent-Actions-Prediction/README.md

 ## Recommendations & Next Steps

 - **Extended Hyperparameter Tuning:** Use Grid Search to further refine Logistic Regression parameters beyond the Randomized Search already performed.
 - **Model Exploration**: Revisit Gradient Boosting and Neural Network models to evaluate their performance, as they were initially stopped due to long training times.
-Consider using smaller subsets, optimized hyperparameters, or more efficient implementations to make this feasible.